 The Greek Underworld

-Greek people did not like to talk about what happened to you after you died, and so we don't know as much about what they thought as we might like.
+May 2016 - Greek people didn't like to talk about what happened to you after you died, and so we don't know as much about what they thought as we might like.
 Probably they did not think about it as much as later people like the Christians and the Buddhists did, or at least not in the same ways.

 Most Greeks believed that everybody had a spirit, which lived on after your body died, and they thought of this spirit as being rather like our ghosts, sort of transparent and floaty, but looking like the living person otherwise.

-After your body had been buried, so you were under the ground, you could cross an underground river, the river Styx (pronounced STICKS), to get to the land of the dead.
+After your relatives buried your body, so you were under the ground, you could cross an underground river, the river Styx (pronounced STICKS), to get to the land of the dead.
 Often dead people were buried with a small coin or two to pay the ferryman, Charon (KA-ron) who took you across the river Styx.

 Then when you got to the land of the dead, it was basically like any place underground: dark, damp, and chilly, with nothing much to do, and lots of ghost-spirits floating around, bored and depressed, sounding like thousands of bats.
 You just stayed there forever.
 There was no promise of a better place for good people, or a worse place for bad people.
-(Though there were exceptions like Tantalus and Sisyphus, who had the hubris to think he could trick Zeus.)
+(Though there were exceptions for some special people like Achilles, who went to a nice sunny underground meadow called the Elysian Fields, or for some extra bad people like Tantalus and Sisyphus, who had the hubris to think he could trick Zeus.)
 Hades was king there, and sometimes Persephone was the queen.

 When Odysseus visited the land of the dead and saw the spirit of Achilles there, he asked him what it was like, being dead, and Achilles said that he would rather be a landless field hand, and alive, than be the king of the dead.